Draupadeyas: Prativindhya

 Prativindhya (प्रतिविन्ध्य, lit. shining like the sun towards the Vindhyas) or Shrutavindhya (श्रुतविन्ध्य, lit. related to the Buddhi) was son of Yudhishthira and Draupadi and was the eldest of the Draupadeyas.
 He was described to be a skilled fighter, known to face troops like "the thunder-wielding Shakra (Indra)".
 In the Kurukshetra War, Prativindhya fought Shakuni.
 On the 9th day, Prativindhya struck Alambusha unconscious.
 He also rescued his father Yudhishtira from Drona showing his courage.

 On 12th day, he repelled Drona who was trying to capture Yudhishthira alive.

 On 14th day, he killed Dushasana's son Durmasena, who had killed Abhimanyu and took revenge.
 On the 14th night, he fought some of the Kauravas along with Sutasoma.
 On the 15th day, he stopped Ashwatthama's advance by holding him off long enough but ultimately had to retreat from the battle after being overpowered by Ashwatthama.
 He killed Chitra, the king of Abhisara, on the 16th day.

-According to the Matsya Purana, Yuddhishtira had a son named Yaudheya from his first wife Subala, however he does not succeed Yudhishthira to the throne of Hastinapura as he inherits his maternal kingdom of Yaudheya.
+According to the Matsya Purana, Prativindhya had a son named Yaudheya from his first wife Subala, however he does not succeed Yudhishthira to the throne of Hastinapura as he inherits his maternal kingdom of Yaudheya.